LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

 	Once you have added the types and statuses, you can configure this target audience by selecting from the added options in the dropdown menu.

+	Customer info is an Engagement Attribute, for more information on reporting this attribute, please refer to the relevant section in the Engagement Attributes guide on the Developer Community.

 {: .notice}
 **Note:** You will need to decide if you wish to target by customer type or by customer status - it is not possible to target both parameters.

-	Customer info is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section in the Engagement Attributes guide on the Developer Community (https://developers.liveperson.com/engagment-attributes-types.html#customer-info)

 ![](/img/target audience 8.png)